In Honour of O.D. Hopkins

 Euro-Mir

 In the Russian themed area you can visit the Russian space station Mir.
-Much faster, if not less exciting, is the neighbouring Euro-Mir.
-While you climb up the harmonious lift, you will hear one of the best soundtracks ever.
-Once arrived at the top, one turns a few curves around the mirror towers while the gondola is continuously turning.
-Before the first descent, the gondolas lock themselves so that one rides the following part either forward or backwards until one turns the gondolas by 180° on the hill.
-The following curvy part of the roller coaster is very intensive and remains so with the continuously decreasing radii.
-As it is also the case of the roller coaster Eurosat, the braking is very strong, but if one is lucky to drive backwards into the brakes, it is not that bad.
+Much quicker, though no less exciting, is the neighbouring Euro-Mir.
+One of the best soundtracks of all time plays as you climb up the harmonious lift.
+Once at the top, you take a few turns around the Mir towers as the gondola spins.
+Before the first descent, the gondolas lock into place, so that the next part of the ride is either forwards or backwards, until the gondolas turn 180° on the hill.
+The following part of the coaster is very intense and remains so as the radii get smaller and smaller.
+As on the Eurosat roller coaster, the brakes are very strong, but if you are lucky enough to hit them backwards, it is not too bad.

 Schneeflöckchen Schlittenfahrt

-Somewhat hidden is the Schneeflöckchen Schlittenfahrt, a beautiful and harmonious dark ride with dolls and probably the most cult car in the form of sledges with benches, which is why the nickname of the attraction is Bench the Ride.
+Tucked away is the Schneeflöckchen Schlittenfahrt, a beautiful and harmonious dark ride with puppets and probably the most iconic car in the form of a sleigh with benches, hence the attraction’s nickname, Bench the Ride.

 Piraten in Batavia

-In the Netherlands you can visit the Piraten in Batavia.
-Like so many others, this dark ride tries to orientate itself on Disney’s Pirates of the Caraibbean.
-Unfortunately, the ride does not manage to do this at all and is one of the worst and most boring dark rides for me.
-The much too long ride is not only a waste of time without equal, but also an ideal attraction to make someone fall asleep.
+In the Netherlands you can visit the Piraten in Batavia dark ride.
+Like so many others, this dark ride tries to be like Disney’s Pirates of the Caribbean.
+Unfortunately, the ride does not succeed at all and for me it is one of the worst and most boring dark rides ever.
+Not only is it an unparalleled waste of time, but it is also the perfect attraction to put you to sleep.

 Magia

-The Variety Show in the Italian themed area was similarly successful at the time of the visit.
-I did not notice much of the show called Magia, but the clown at the beginning of the show was quite original.
+The Variety Show in the Italian themed area was equally successful to put me into sleep at the time of my visit.
+I did not see much of the show called Magia, but the clown at the beginning of the show was quite original.

 Geisterschloss

-In the immediate vicinity are the dark rides Ciao Bambini and the Geisterschloss, both attractions are more or less copies of well-known Disney attractions.
-While Ciao Bambini was not tested by me, the completely trivial ghost train enjoyed a visit from time to time, because the Geisterschloss is not so bad after all.
+Nearby are the dark rides Ciao Bambini and Geisterschloss, both of which are more or less copies of well-known Disney attractions.
+While Ciao Bambini was not tested by me, the completely trivial Ghost Train enjoyed a visit from time to time, as the Geisterschloss is not so bad after all.

-In the Spanish themed area, there are two other smaller attractions, among them a sea storm ride with a decent program that most of the times, one can simply get on without waiting time.
-Moreover, there are some show arenas spread all over the park.
-Among others, the ice skating show is recommendable, whereby the actual highlight is basically each time the clown before the respective show.
+In the Spanish themed area, there are two other smaller attractions, including a sea storm ride with a decent enough ride that you can usually just get on without having to wait.
+There are also a number of show arenas scattered around the park.
+The ice skating show is one of the best, although the clown before the show is always the highlight.

 Pictures Europa Park